TN 10 (04-26)

 • heart disease and hypertension for high-stress occupations such as police, firefighters, or air traffic controllers;

-• repetitive-stress injuries (e.g., carpal tunnel disease) for workers in repetitive motion jobs, such as computer users or sewing machine operators; or
+• repetitive-stress injuries (for example, carpal tunnel syndrome) for workers in repetitive motion jobs, such as computer users or sewing machine operators; or

 • back injuries for individuals who are in patient care fields, etc.

-If the work-related injury or illness question on the application has an answer of “No,” and the response is questionable in light of the alleged disability, obtain an explanation from the worker or contact the employer for verification.
-Document the electronic folder (EF) with the responses and develop, as needed, based on their responses.
+If the work-related injury or illness question on the application has an answer of "No," and the response is questionable considering the alleged disability, obtain an explanation from the worker or contact the employer for verification.
+Use Form SSA-795 (Statement of Claimant or Other Person) or an RPOC.
+Document the electronic folder (EF)/eView/EP with the responses and develop, as needed, based on the worker's or employer's responses.

-IMPORTANT NOTE: Document the EF (via DW01, DW02, or Report of Contact (RPOC)) when the WC answer on the DISB screen is changed.
+IMPORTANT NOTE: Document any discussion which changes previous responses to the WC/PDB questions (as documented on the DISB screen) on an RPOC (MCS) or the Report of Contact screen (CCE/SSI Claims System) and update any Development Worksheet issues, as applicable.
 This is especially important when a NH files via the iClaim application process.
-When the NH changes their answer during the interview process, we want to make sure they understood the WC question on the iClaim screen.
-We also want to be certain we correctly identify whether the NH filed for WC benefits.
-Document the file with the NH’s specific explanation for the change of the WC answer.
+When the NH changes their answers during the interview process, we want to make sure they understood the WC/PDB questions on the iClaim screen.
+We also want to be certain that we correctly identify whether the NH filed for WC/PDB benefits.

-Address the option of filing for reduced retirement insurance benefits (RIB) if the claimant is approaching age 62.
+Address the option of filing for reduced RIB if the claimant is approaching age 62.
 Reduced RIB may be higher than DIB after WC/PDB offset.
 See Considering the Retirement Insurance Benefit (RIB) Option in DI 52150.030.

 B. Identifying potential WC/PDB offset when reviewing applications and forms